Focusing on Divorce Representation & Mediation

 We understand that selecting a divorce attorney is one of the most difficult decisions you can make.
 Our goal is to protect the rights of our clients while utilizing our legal expertise and knowledge, allowing you the best fair and aggressive representation.
 Whether adopting a new member into the family or dissolving a marriage, Sharon understands that domestic law often is very difficult, both emotionally and financially and has the knowledge and expertise to assist you in these difficult processes.

 We are receptive to the needs of our clients and work diligently to provide you with the best possible divorce resolution.
-Your rights will always be protected while our legal procedures and litigation are conducted in a fair and compassionate manner.
-Contact our office or call to schedule a consultation with Sharon at (904) 306-9926.
+Your rights will always be protected while our litigation and legal procedures are conducted in a fair and compassionate manner.
+Contact our office or call to schedule a consultation with Sharon Johnson at (904) 306-9926.

 Mediation is a fast growing area in Florida family and marital law.
 All divorce cases and the majority of all family law cases are court ordered to attend mediation.
 Mediation is an opportunity for the parties to reach a resolution with the assistance of a qualified family mediator on all issues relating to their marriage, children, assets, and liabilities.
 There is generally a considerable cost savings when the case is settled at mediation.
 In a litigated case, when the issues are decided by the judge, the parties have turned over the outcome of their case to the court.